todd-lm/nycbikemap/README.md

 * Hazard by Adrien Coquet from the Noun Project
 * Info by Poups from the Noun Project
 * walking bike by corpus delicti from the Noun Project
+* Stairs by Vadim Solomakhin from the Noun Project